jotaen/klog/Specification.md

 and wrapped in “parentheses”.

 ### Summary
-A *summary* is user-provided text for holding arbitrary information.
+A *summary* is user-provided text for capturing arbitrary information about a *record* or an *entry*. *Summaries* are optional.

-There are two places where *summary* text MAY appear in *records*:
-- Underneath the *date*:
+#### Record Summary
-  In this case the *summary* is considered to be associated with the entire *record*.
+The *record summary* is considered to be associated with the entire *record*.

-  The *summary* MAY span multiple lines.
+It MUST appear underneath the *date*, and it MAY span multiple lines.
 Each of its lines MUST NOT start with “blank characters”.

-- Behind *entries*:
+#### Entry Summary
-  In this case the *summary* is only considered to be referring to the corresponding *entry*.
+The *entry summary* is considered to be referring to one particular *entry*.

-  The *summary* text follows the *entry* on the same line, and it ends at the end of that line.
-  It MUST be separated from the *entry* by one “space”.
+It MUST either start on the same line as the *entry*, separated from it by one “space”;

-### Tags
+or it MUST start on the subsequent line.

+The *entry summary* MAY span multiple lines.
+All lines following the *entry* line MUST be indented twice;
+they also MUST NOT only consist of “blank characters”.

+#### Tag
 The purpose of *tags* is to help categorise *records* and *entries*.

 > Examples: `#gym`, `#24hours`, `#home_office`, `#読む`